Gifts

 Frequently Asked Questions

-How much should I budget for gift fruit in Japan?
+How much should I budget for a gift in Japan?

-Where is the best place to buy gift fruit?
+Where is the best place to buy gift-quality food?

-What fruits are best for summer vs. winter gifts?
+What foods are best for summer vs. winter gifts?

 Summer: melons, peaches, and mangoes.
 Winter: mandarin oranges, apples, and strawberries.
-Gifting in-season ensures peak freshness and flavor.
+Seafood like scallops and crab travels well year-round via frozen shipping.